 An EE SIM Only deal for a child is still a great option if you have an older 3G or 2G mobile.
 As this network’s legacy coverage is still very good on EE – although 4G and 5G coverage is right up there with that of the other Networks.
 2G and 3G still have plenty of life left and won’t be obsolete in the UK for another 10 years at least.

 Being a roaming SIM, a ParentShield EE SIM card for a Child’s first phone will provide all the coverage as EE themselves.
 In addition that of PlusNet or BT Mobile who ‘piggyback’ that signal.
 But with the addition of all the ParentShield Safety and Security Features, such as recording, alerting and comprehensive block and allow lists, ParentShield goes one step further.
 Like all ParentShield features these are all available through your portal without any need to touch the phone or call any support line!

 Should you Hand Down your EE Network Preference?

 Why not!
 But with ParentShield’s Super Roaming you can go 2 or three better by combining all network coverage with ParentShield’s own unique parental controls.

 The parent company behind the EE signals in the UK is British Telecom.
 This organisation has the towers, and the satellites!
-BT has over 105,000 staff in the UK alone and has branches spread around the globe.
+While others may have gone with Radio and Mobiles a little quicker, BT has one heck of an infrastructure and has over 105,000 staff in the UK alone and has branches spread around the globe.
 Through it’s Orange and T-Mobile deals, it easily connects directly with other operators throughout Europe.

 The EE Network’s Unique View of London from the top of the Iconic BT Tower in London